benelan/spatial-search/README.md

 ## Using the App

 The application is publicly available [here](https://spatialsearch.now.sh/).
 To run the web app locally, you must have [Node](https://nodejs.org/en/) installed.
-With Node installed, navigate to the root folder of the app and type:
+With Node installed, navigate to the project directory and type:
 ```
 npm install
 npm start
 ```

 ## TODO
-- [ ] Add a 'Details' componenet that appears when clicking on a List Item
+- [ ] Add a Details componenet that appears when clicking on a List Item
-- [ ] Finish implementing the feature highlighting when clicking on a List Item
+- [ ] Finish implementing the map feature highlighting when clicking on a List Item
+- [ ] Close the Menu after selecting a page